 When assessing a new business to partner with as part of a corporate venture, be sure to apply an innovation scoring and evaluation framework.
 AM Best did some excellent work on the matter last year.
 An assessment considering aspects of that framework can provide great insight into an external body’s operational resilience by ranking it according to factors such as leadership, resource allocation, and structure.
 Others would include emerging impact sourcing and scoring techniques that ensure an alignment with fast-moving sustainability requirements.

 Thanks for reading my thoughts on innovative ways to boost operational resilience and use it as a source of growth.
 I’m always on the hunt for new stories and experiences connected to this topic.
-If you have time, leave a comment and let me know how your organization addresses operational resilience during 2021.
+If you have time, leave a comment and tell me how your organization addresses operational resilience during 2021.

 About William Hawkins